INSPIRE-MIF/2017.2/model-transformations/AssociatedComponentsHardType.md

 <td>
     <p>Parameters:</p>
     <ul>
-        <li> `separator`: The character to use to separate the original property name from the type name of the components.</li>
+        <li><code>separator</code>: The character to use to separate the original property name from the type name of the components.</li>
+        <li><code>cardinality</code>: An optional map with typenames and a number that indicates how many properties for a give type should be created.</li>
     </ul>
     <p>Create a new property for every possible associated type, using the original property name, the separator, and the name of the element (i.e. without a ...type suffix) to build the new property name.</p>
 </td>